boufik/Cyber-Handbook-Practices/Git/Push Local Repo to HitHub/push_local_to_github.md

 .idea/
 ```

 Then, we need to stage and commit **ONLY** the `.gitignore` file.
-So, the first time we use the command `git add` will refer to this file.
+So, the first time we use the command `git add`, it will refer to this file.
 The following command ensures ignored files will stay ignored when you add everything else!

 ```
 git add .gitignore